News CNCnetPDM About us Support

 You can output data to 3 sections that may contain up to 256 characters.
 1 goes to section ‘O’, 2 to ‘A’ and 3 to ‘F’.
 If data in one section exceeds the maximum length you can send items to a different section.
 Make sure you have entries CollectOrders, CollectFeeder and CollectQuality enabled (=1) in CNCnetPDM.ini.

-To change commands, switch items on or off or alter its name while CNCnetPDM is running open the ini file with a text editor such as notepad, make the desired changes and save the file.
+To change commands, switch items on or off or alter its name while CNCnetPDM is running open the ini file with a text editor, make the desired changes and save the file.
 To apply the changes immediately you can click on the machine in CNCnetControl on the left side followed by clicking buttons ‘Close’ and ‘Open’ above the section ‘Devices’.

 TIPS